Search For 'Gay Genes' Comes Up Short In Large New Study

 Neale acknowledges that their broad conclusion about the degree of genetic influence on sexual behavior only applies to the particular group of people they studied.

-"I do think that we've done a good job," he says, "but there's no absolute guarantee that it will show up elsewhere."
+"I do think that we've done a good job," he says, "but there's no absolute guarantee that it will turn up elsewhere."

 Perhaps an even larger and more diverse study would shed more light on these questions, but pulling together a study like that would be an enormous challenge.